thisisiliya/httpr/README.md

 - New modes

 # Support
+If you have any problem with `httpr`, maybe you can find out your answer on [wiki](https://github.com/thisisiliya/httpr/wiki/Issues)

 For any questions, bugs, or assistance, feel free to [create an issue](https://github.com/thisisiliya/httpr/issues/new)

 You can support this project with a ⭐